rpandey1234/AlgorithmHelper/_posts/2017-02-14-suffix-trees.md

 </details>

 <br>
-The downside of a suffix trie is that the amount of space required to store the trie grows quadractically with respect to the length of the input string.
+The downside of a suffix trie is that the amount of space required to store the trie grows quadratically with respect to the length of the input string.
 So for even relatively small strings, say 500 characters, the number of nodes required in the trie could be more than 100K.
 This leads us to a suffix tree, which compresses the tree.

 ## Suffix Trees v1